sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 [![Conference](/images/are_you_in.png)](https://devternity.com)

 DevTernity is the top 3 international software development conference in Europe.
-Located in the heart of Europe, in a beautiful city of Riga, this well-organized conference focuses on the core skills paramout to your success – code design, software architecture and leadership.
+Located in the heart of Europe, in a beautiful city of Riga, this well-organized conference focuses on the core skills paramount to your success – code design, software architecture and leadership.
 Organizers promise no agile bulsh\*\*t or marketing talks. **This is a must-see event!**

 <br>
 [Website](https://devternity.com){: .button }